Can an employer with no worksites in one province use a similar worksite in another province to audit?

 You need to perform an audit prior to getting a certificate, once the audit has been submitted for quality assurance review, we will issue a letter of interim that you can use as a temporary measure.
 Once the Audit has passed the quality assurance review and is approved by the provincial WCB the certificate will be issued.
 For large employers using an auditor this is something you may wish to discuss with the auditor to determine how long they will need in order to conduct the audit and submit to Energy Safety Canada for review.

-List of fees can be found on our website under fee structure.
+What are ESC fees for an audit review?List of fees can be found on our website under fee structure.

-The Formal Hazard Assessments follow a step-by-step (formal) process that looks closely at the overall operations of a company to prevent work related injuries.
+What are Formal Hazard Assessments?The Formal Hazard Assessments follow a step-by-step (formal) process that looks closely at the overall operations of a company to prevent work related injuries.
 These assessments are used to identify hazards, measure risk (to help prioritize hazards) and implement and monitor effective controls.
 Once complete the company will have records of detailed assessments that identify hazards, risks, and controls for all tasks within the company.
 These records will require regular scheduled reviews and maintenance.

-A site-specific hazard assessment is performed before works starts at a site, and at sites where conditions change, or non-routine work is added.
+What is a site-specific hazard assessment?A site-specific hazard assessment is performed before works starts at a site, and at sites where conditions change, or non-routine work is added.
 Site Specific Hazard Assessments identify and control unexpected hazards that cannot be anticipated in the formal hazard assessment system.
 These hazards are specific to a work location and are often changing.
 Examples of hazards identified on the site-specific hazard assessment: access and egress hazards, overhead hazards, powerlines, lighting levels, other workers in the area, noise: Site-specific information and template.

 Review of the formal hazard assessments should occur: On a regular basis, designed to keep the results up to date.
 The company should have a predetermined frequency outlined in their program; when a new work process is introduced; when changes are made to operations or a work-related process; when site-specific hazard assessments, inspections, and/or investigations identify a previously unrecognized hazard.
 The industry recommended review times is annual review for changing operations with higher risk, and every three years for low risk administrative companies.